-Information about Abusir Pyramids Cairo Egypt, tours and Online Booking
+Information about Abusir Pyramids Cairo Egypt, tours, Booking

 Abusir Pyramids Cairo Egypt located on the western bank of the Nile.
 The pyramids are 25 kilometer southwest of Cairo, Egypt.
 In fact, Abusir Pyramids Cairo Egypt consisted of fourteen pyramids from the 5th Dynasty.
 Moreover, Abusir called the site of the forgotten kings of the 5th Dynasty.
 These kings do not have the fame of their predecessors from the 4th Dynasty.
 Abusir Pyramids site closed for many years to visitors.
 But, it is now open to the public.
 A northern extension made to the Sakkara necropolis.
 It was sometime during the Fifth Dynasty.
 The extension in the area called Abusir.
 By this time, tombs on the grandiose scale of the Fourth Dynasty were nonexistent.
 It was due to the decentralization of power from the pharaoh and the increase in the power of the nobility.